HathorNetwork/hathor-ledger-app/doc/WALLET_DESKTOP.md

 ![Show address](images/04-show-full-address.png)

-Your wallet is [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) compliant, so it is composed of many addresses.
+Hathor wallet is [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) compliant, so it is composed of many addresses.
 If you want to receive tokens you need an address:

 - On the `Wallet` main screen upper right corner there is a box with the current address